qjebbs/go-jsons/readme.md

 ## Load From Other Formats

-`go-jsons` supports only `JSON`, but it allows you to extend it to support other formats easily.
+`go-jsons` allows you to extend it to load other formats easily.

-For example, to support merge from `YAML` files to `JSON`:
+For example, to support load from `YAML` files and merge to `JSON`:

 ```go
 package main